wtraylor/modular_megafauna_model/docs/mainpage.md

 A good first read for users and developers are the \ref page_quickstart and the \ref page_model.

+Throughout this documentation you will find diagrams in UML (Unified Modeling Language), mostly class diagrams.
+If you are not familiar with UML at all, consider looking at one of the many introductions you can find online.

 ## Contributing

 If you are considering to contribute to the source code, make yourself familiar with the \ref page_design as well as the \ref page_object_orientation.